There are several levels of membership, and three practicing levels of membership.

 If you need your application approved quickly for a particular reason please let the Administrator know.

-Whilst we recommend first aid training for all practicing members (and the training can go towards your professional development hours) it is only compulsory for Approved Trainer members.
+Whilst we recommend first aid training for all practicing members (and the training can go towards your professional development hours) it is only compulsory for Clinical Members and Approved Trainers.

 No. The AHHCA’s membership year runs from 1 July to 30 June and all members renew at the same time.
 If you join part way through a year you may only pay a pro rata amount of the full membership fee – it decreases each quarter.